Are you searching for a reliable way to trade bullish trends? One such pattern is the bull pennant pattern.

 Visually, the pattern is similar to the bull flag as it consists of an uptrend (flag pole) and a period of the sideways price action (pennant).
 However, the bull pennant features converging trendlines that form a triangle instead of a flag.
 It is commonly viewed as a buy signal and a way of entering prevailing bullish trends.

-How to Identify and Use the Bull Pennant in Forex Trading?
+How to Identify and Use the Bull Pennant?

 Bull pennants are continuation patterns that suggest uptrend extension.
 As you can see in the EUR/USD chart below, they occur amid north-bound price action.